Our Lawyers Prosecute Abusive Foster Homes!

 The Mission of Foster Care Homes

 Foster care homes have been around for hundreds of years.
 They’ve changed their form with time though.
-Yet, they’ve always attempted to do the same thing: take care of kids without parents.
+They’ve always attempted to do the same thing: take care of kids without parents.
 Foster care systems take minors and put them into new homes.
 This transfer should protect them.
 It should give them everything they need to reach adulthood and prosper.

 The government can put the child into the home of a family member.
-It can also put the kid into a certified home.
+It can also place the child into a certified home.
 If it chooses the latter, the caregivers are referred to as “foster parents.”
 The state retains the right to make decisions for the child.
 Organizations approved by the state select where the kids go.
 They also provide funds for their upbringing.
 Most foster children are put into homes without relatives.

 Abuse in Foster Homes